3060 N. Montana Avenue,

-The Sunset Drive-In opened July 12, 1949, featuring the 1947 travelogue documentary “Homestretch” with Cornel Wilde, Maureen O'Hara and Glenn Langan, withy shorts and the latest news.
-E. R.”Chub” Munger was the owner/operator of the new drive-in.
+The Sunset Drive-In opened July 12, 1949, featuring the 1947 travelogue documentary “Homestretch” with Cornel Wilde, Maureen O'Hara and Glenn Langan, with shorts and the latest news.
+E. R. ”Chub” Munger was the owner/operator of the new drive-in.
 The Sunset Drive-In was first drive-in theatre to open in Helena, with the Sky-Hi Drive-In opening on May 1, 1952.
 It had a parking ramp that held 500 cars with in-a-car speakers, and screening features on a 60 ft. x 60 ft. screen tower.

 In 1952 the Sunset Drive-In installed ‘Moonlights or Moonbeams’ for the opening of the summer movie season.
 This lighting system consisted of red, amber, blue flood lights mounted on a tall pole.
 This provided illumination of the parking ramp during intermissions and at the end of the show for exiting the theatre.
 In 1955 a new CinemaScope screen was installed.
 One of the contest’s Chub Munger held, was a yearly drawing for a brand new Chevrolet.
-The Sunset Drive-In finally closed in 1982.
+The Sunset Drive-In finally closed on September 5, 1982 with Michael McKean in “Young Doctors in Love” & Robert Hays in “Airplane”.
 It was demolished and it is now home to McDonald’s, Valley Bank and Murdoch’s Ranch & Home Supply.

 Just login to your account and subscribe to this theater